lmullen/lincolnmullen.com/content/page/now.md

 url: /now/
 ---

-This page briefly describes what I am currently working on, or at least, the main things that I am trying to focus my attention on over the short term.
+This page briefly describes what I am currently working on, or at least, the main things that I am trying to focus my attention on over the next month and semester.

-**Late January:**

-- Gearing up to teach [Computational History](https://lincolnmullen.com/courses/data.2020/) again, and itching to actually write this [textbook](http://dh-r.lincolnmullen.com).
-- Making all the pieces of [*America's Public Bible*](http://americaspublicbible.org) work together: database, website, interactive visualizations.
-- Keeping all the RRCHNM balls in the air.
+**Summer 2020**

+It's summer time, so that means I'm trying to get some real writing and research done.
+For the [American Religious Ecologies](https://religiousecologies.org) project, that means writing up a lot of our work so far and developing some new interactive visualizations.
+My main push is to try to finish the new version of [America's Public Bible](https://americaspublicbible.org), which I've been saying for much too long.
+And there is a side research project into legal texts which involves a lot of computational analysis.

+I'm also making a text adventure videogame with my daughter, which is fun.

-Last updated: 2020-01-20.
+Last updated: 2020-06-19.